thmundal/memcachedclass/README.md

 A class that can be extended to have easy access to basic memcached functionality

-Requiremenent:
+Requirements:
 - Linux
 - Apache2
 - PHP 5
 - Memcached

 Install:
+- sudo aptitude install apache2
+- sudo aptitude install memcached
 - sudo aptitude install php5-memcached
-- sudo aptitude install memcached